 Make Fire Cider ~ To keep you healthy and strong, all year long!

-There is something wickedly beautiful and wicked healthy brewing up in the kitchen: Fire Cider!
+There is something wickedly beautiful and immensely healthy brewing up in the kitchen: Fire Cider!
 Herbalists and those who embrace natural medicine call upon this spicy, spunky, tangy tonic to stay healthy during the winter and cold season.
-With a kick-ass combination of foods and herbs used in this tonic, it is recognized to either prevent or shorten the duration of cold and flu symptoms.
+With an all-star combination of foods and herbs used in this tonic, it is recognized to either prevent or shorten the duration of cold and flu symptoms.
 This article will show you step-by-step how to make your own fire cider at home.

 If you’re a bit of a plant nerd like me, and want to hear how and why this tonic heals through each ingredient, keep reading along…